meker12/commerce-channels.en/help/amazon-sales-channel/managing-attributes.md

 ---
 title: Manage Attributes
+description: You can manage the mapping of Commerce product attributes to the Amazon attributes to ensure accurate product information between the systems.
 ---

 # Manage attributes

 Amazon and [!DNL Commerce] both use a system of product properties, known as attributes, used to define a product.
 Attributes define the description, content, images, prices, and various data for your products.

-Successful communication between Magneto and Amazon requires that [!DNL Commerce] attributes be correctly mapped (or matched) to the corresponding Amazon attribute.
+Successful communication between Commerce and Amazon requires that [!DNL Commerce] attributes be correctly mapped (or matched) to the corresponding Amazon attribute.
 When integrating with Amazon, you will map these attributes to Amazon attributes.
 When complete, [!DNL Commerce] can sync and maintain your Amazon listings with your [!DNL Commerce] product catalog.

 For example, imagine you have the same item in your [!DNL Commerce] catalog and Amazon listings.
 One attribute for the product might be the listing price of the item.
 The name for the listing price in [!DNL Commerce] might be named `Price`, while the listing price for Amazon might be named `ListingPrice`.
 You'll need to tell [!DNL Commerce] that when communicating with Amazon, the [!DNL Commerce] attribute named `Price` is the same as the Amazon attribute named `ListingPrice`.
 This process is called managing attributes, and includes creating new and editing existing attributes.
 Making sure that attributes are properly matched will ensure correct communication between [!DNL Commerce] and Amazon.